ssilverman/QNEthernet/README.md

 * A better API design than the Arduino-defined API.
 * Perhaps zero-copy is an option.
 * Make a test suite.
+* enet_deinit() can freeze.
+Can we even disable the clocks like this, or is there something else that must be done to disable Ethernet?

 ## Code style